slidevjs/slidev/docs/guide/write-theme.md

 > Please read <LinkInline link="guide/theme-addon" /> first.

 Each slides project can only have one theme.
 Themes should focus on providing the appearance of slides.
-If the feature is not related to the appearance and can be used separately, it should be implemented as an [addon](./write-addon).
+If the feature isn't related to the appearance and can be used separately, it should be implemented as an [addon](./write-addon).

 To get started, we recommend you use our generator for scaffolding your first theme